marsfoundation/erc20-helper/README.md

 ERC20Helpers is a repo with utilities for interacting with ERC20 tokens.

-- `SafeERC20` is a library that standardizes the behaviours of all commonly used implementations.
-It contains overriden functions so that both addresses and `IERC20` interfaces can be used.
+- `SafeERC20` is a library that standardizes the behaviors of all commonly used implementations.
+It contains overridden functions so that both addresses and `IERC20` interfaces can be used.
+- `MockERC20` is a contract that can be used in testing for a fully functional ERC20 token that has mint functionality.
 - `IERC20` is an interface for interacting with ERC20 tokens that contains permit functionality.

 ## Setup